 Child Abduction in California

-custody or visitation.
-Child Abduction is often perpetrated by parents,
+custody.
+Child Abduction is often perpetrated by parents, in-laws, relatives,

-If you believe you are or can be accused of child abduction or child stealing,
+If you believe you are being accused of Child Abduction or Child Stealing,

 contact a criminal defense attorney immediately to improve your chances